 Why I don’t wash my chicken eggs

-The reason I do not wash eggs is simple, and is one of the more interesting egg facts you’ll ever learn: Eggshells are covered with a thin, protective membrane that is destroyed with washing.
-By not washing, the membrane is left in tact and the egg keeps longer.
+The reason I do not wash eggs is simple and is one of the more interesting egg facts you’ll ever learn: Eggshells are covered with a thin, protective membrane that is destroyed by washing.
+By not washing, the membrane is left intact and the egg keeps longer.

 It’s pretty safe to assume that any egg has bacteria on it and egg washers cite this as the reason they wash their eggs.
 But the truth is, washing an egg and removing the protective membrane makes it more likely that bacteria can get inside the shell.
 Bacteria love moisture, so adding it along with removing the membrane, creates the perfect environment for bacteria to breed, increasing the risk of egg penetration.
 Whether or not to wash an egg is a personal decision.
 However, I feel very adamant that not washing the egg is the best way.

 Well, now that may seem like a silly question to us in an age of modern refrigeration, but in many countries, backyard chicken eggs are not refrigerated.
 As a matter of fact, old-timers did not refrigerate their eggs.
 My great-grandmother and my grandmother had egg baskets to keep their eggs.

 Here in the U.S., cold storage is considered the best way to keep eggs by most people.
 However, in other countries like France, Britain, and most of Europe, eggs are not refrigerated.
 Our commercial method is to keep eggs stored between 35 and 40 degrees.
 They say that when kept at this temperature, with an adequate humidity level, eggs will keep for 100 days.
 Be careful storing your eggs next to something smelly like an onion because they have lots tiny pores and will absorb odors.